Education Funding and Vouchers are on the Docket

 AFT-NH testimony to the Senate Finance Committee on the State Budget

 Debrah Howes, President AFT-NH

 Thank you, Chair Gray and Members of the Senate Finance Committee, for reading my testimony.

 My name is Debrah Howes.
 I am the president of the American Federation of Teachers-NH.

-AFT-NH represents 4,000 teachers, paraeducators and school support staff, public service employees and higher education faculty across New Hampshire.
-My members work with approximately 29,000 of the 165,000 public school students in New Hampshire in one way or another as well as thousands of university students.
-I am writing today in opposition to SB 272, establishing the parental bill of rights.
+AFT-NH represents 4,000 teachers, paraeducators and school support staff, higher education faculty and town and municipal employees across New Hampshire.
+My members work with nearly 30,000 of the 165,000 public school students in New Hampshire in one way or another as well as working with thousands of public university students.